borntofrappe/fullstack-d3/README.md

   .attr("y", (d) => yScale(yAccessor(d)));
 ```

-With this structure the necessary transitions are initialised ahead of time, and can be repeated throughout the code to synchronize change on multiple elements.
+With this structure the necessary transitions are initialized ahead of time, and can be repeated throughout the code to synchronize change on multiple elements.

 ```js
 binGroups.select("rect").transition(updateTransition);